chaudharyvineet/feedback_mailing_form/README.md

 **How to run**

--Clone or Download the repository and extract the file.
+Clone or Download the repository and extract the file.

--Run the following commands in cmd / terminal
+Run the following commands in cmd / terminal

--npm install
+npm install

--node server.js
+node server.js

--Goto your web browser , in new tab paste this url " localhost:8080 " and hit enter .
+Goto your web browser , in new tab paste this url " localhost:8080 " and hit enter .